belbekyt/My-Portfolio/README.md

 # My-Portfolio
 My official portfolio site

-Used: HTML, CSS, SCSS, Bootstrap, JQuery
+Used: HTML, CSS, SCSS, Bootstrap(still learning - might not be so good), JQuery

 // In Progress